BrahR/images-frontend/src/routes/docs/privacy.md

 ---
 title: Privacy
-description: Privacy policy of Sogga Images
+description: Privacy policy of Ascella Images
 ---

 ### What data do we save?